aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/keeping-tables-and-rows-from-breaking-across-pages/_index.md

 ﻿---
-title: Keeping Tables and Rows from Breaking across Pages – Aspose.Words for Java
+title: Keeping Tables and Rows from Breaking across Pages in Java
 articleTitle: Keeping Tables and Rows from Breaking across Pages
 linktitle: Keeping Tables and Rows from Breaking across Pages
 description: "Control table layout among document pages using Aspose.Words for Java."